-(i) New development and redevelopment shall support a pedestrian scaled network of connected local streets and sidewalks linking neighbourhoods, parks, transit stops, services and other desirable destinations.
+- (i) New development and redevelopment shall support a pedestrian scaled network of connected local streets and sidewalks linking neighbourhoods, parks, transit stops, services and other desirable destinations. - ii) New development and redevelopment shall accommodate pedestrians on all streets along a network of connected sidewalks.

-iii) Wherever possible, streets shall provide landscaped buffers, trees and appropriate pedestrian amenities for pedestrian safety and convenience.

-v) Wherever possible, connections through blocks shall be developed and direct walkway routes provided to natural areas and parks, businesses, transit stops, schools, community facilities and other desirable destinations.

-vi) New development shall promote pedestrian connections.
+- iii) Wherever possible, streets shall provide landscaped buffers, trees and appropriate pedestrian amenities for pedestrian safety and convenience. - v) Wherever possible, connections through blocks shall be developed and direct walkway routes provided to natural areas and parks, businesses, transit stops, schools, community facilities and other desirable destinations. - vi) New development shall promote pedestrian connections.
 Gated developments, culde-sacs and other approaches to development, which reduce connectivity, shall not be permitted.